Dabbygod/classes/README.md

-Thank you for using our website!!!!
+Thank you for using iammister's website!!!!
-This website has no ads, and is constantly updating and adding more and more games.
+This website has no ads and is constantly updated by iammister, adding more and more games.